 Jack's Abby sells Red Castle Beer Soap on behalf of a former employee.
 The soap is great.
-Check out Red Castle Beer Soap if you want to lather up in the refreshing suds of saponified cerveza!
+Beer Soap is sweet if you want to lather up in the refreshing suds of saponified cerveza!

 While Jack's has entrees, shareable plates, pizzas, desert, and specials, it isn't quite the full menu that you'd find at a restaurant, but it's close enough.